 - Other types of Google Quality Scores

 Google Keyword Quality Score is a rating that Google gives to every keyword in Google Ads.
 This rating plays a massive role in the effectiveness & cost of your Search campaigns.

 You can find your Keyword Quality Score in Google Ads under the “Modify Columns” area.
 Keyword Quality Score is a score of 1 to 10, with 1 being the lowest, and 10 being the highest score.

 This metric is one of the most important numbers to keep track of when running a search campaign.
 A good Quality Score can save you thousands of dollars throughout the course of a campaign.

-Keyword Quality Score measures performance of search queries that exactly match your keyword.
-Keyword Quality Score is the same for any specific keyword, no matter which match type you choose.
+Keyword Quality Score measures the performance of search queries that exactly match your keyword.
+Keyword Quality Score is the same for any specific keyword, no matter which match-type you choose.

 Keyword Quality Score calculates relevancy of ads based on the landing page or URL.
 After a keyword receives impressions, Keyword Quality Score will display how it performs.